utshomax/postman-docs/src/pages/docs/reports/team-details-reports.md

 ## Resource usage

-The **Resource usage** report gives more information on how your team is using Postman resources, including:
+The **Resource usage** report gives more information on how your team is using Postman resources.

+> To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).

 ### Team slots